HeathJHMoore/Acme/README.md

 # How to Run

-`git clone` this repository and then run `npm install` in your terminal to install necessary packages.
+`git clone` this repository and then, at the root of the project, run `npm install` in your terminal to install necessary packages.
 Then run `npm start` to launch the application to your browser for a live demo